eloylp/goomerang/README.md

 ## Motivation

-Goomerang is an effort to provide an easy, application friendly way of communicating clients and servers.
+Goomerang is an effort to provide an easy, application friendly way for communicating clients and servers.
 Because some of us only need to send some protos over a fast pipe.

 ![idea](docs/idea.drawio.svg)